-His research has been published or cited in The Wall Street Journal, The Financial Times, The New York Times, The Los Angeles Times, Investor’s Business Daily, Business Week, MIT Technology Review, Automotive Engineering International, Ward’s Auto World, SAE Off-Highway Engineering, Design News, Design World, Digital Engineering, The Engineer, Mechanical Engineering, Machine Design, Manufacturing Computer Solutions, Offshore Engineer, Public Works, The American Surveyor, POB, Professional Surveyor, AIA Practice Management, AECWeekly, The Zweig Letter, Computerworld, Managing Automation, Reuters and elsewhere.
+His research has been published or cited in The Wall Street Journal, The Financial Times, The New York Times, The Los Angeles Times, Investor’s Business Daily, Business Week, MIT Technology Review, Automotive Engineering International, Ward’s Auto World, SAE Off-Highway Engineering, Design News, Design World, Digital Engineering, The Engineer, Mechanical Engineering, Machine Design, Manufacturing Computer Solutions, NAFEMS benchmark, Offshore Engineer, Scandinavian Oil-Gas Magazine, Public Works, The American Surveyor, POB, Professional Surveyor, AIA Practice Management, AECWeekly, The Zweig Letter, Computerworld, Managing Automation, Reuters and elsewhere.

 He presents and moderates on industry webcasts and at technology conferences, user group meetings and business development seminars worldwide.

-He holds a B.A. summa cum laude in English language and literature, with Honors in English Letters and Distinction in the Intensive English Major, from Yale University (1981).
-There he studied with Umberto Eco, Harold Bloom, Paul de Man, Marie Borroff, Geoffrey Hartman, John Guillory, Maureen Quilligan, Joseph Gordon and Peter Gay, and before that at Duke with Reynolds Price, Wallace Fowlie, James Applewhite, Grover C. Smith, William M. Reddy, James Rolleston, Gerald Monsman and Fenner Douglass.
+He holds a B.A. summa cum laude in English language and literature, with Honors in English Letters and Distinction in the Intensive English Major, from Yale University (1981, Phi Beta Kappa).
+There he studied with Umberto Eco, Harold Bloom, Paul de Man, Marie Borroff, Geoffrey Hartman, John Guillory, Andrej Warminski, Maureen Quilligan, Joseph Gordon and Peter Gay, and before that at Duke with Reynolds Price, Wallace Fowlie, James Applewhite, Howard A. Strobel, William M. Reddy, Joseph N. DiCorcia, Grover C. Smith, James Rolleston, Gerald Monsman and Fenner Douglass.
 His senior thesis, supervised by J.D.
 McClatchy, was A Metaphor Made to Include Us: John Ashbery and Jasper Johns.